Dental Implants in Asheville, NC

 Asheville Smiles Dental Implant Restorations

-Dr. Kani is a Fellow of the International Congress of Oral Implantology and a member of the American Academy of Cosmetic Dentistry.
+Dr. Merrell is a Fellow of the International Congress of Oral Implantology and a member of the American Academy of Cosmetic Dentistry.
 Her extensive training and education allows us to offer some of the most complex of dental implant restorations in the area.

 We partner with a local periodontist to provide complete tooth replacement options.
 Whether you only require a single tooth implant or a full mouth prosthesis, no case is too challenging for us to assist you with.
-The periodontist places your implant(s) and Dr. Kani provides the fixed restoration.
+The periodontist places your implant(s) and Dr. Merrell provides the fixed restoration.

 Implants are extremely predictable, with a 96-98% success rate over the course of 30 years.

 With one implant and a crown, it’s like having a new tooth all over again.
 The artificial root is designed to last for life and is more cost-efficient than opting for a traditional bridge.
 When replacing one tooth, a single implant stands independently of other teeth and does not require reducing healthy tooth structure on neighboring teeth, the way a bridge would.

 If you are missing several teeth in a row, an implant supported bridge is an ideal alternative to a removable partial denture.
 With as few as two or three implants, you can affix a bridge that is three to six teeth long.